Zosoled/draft/README.md

 ## editMovies.js
 Prompts for an existing draft, then cycles through the draft's movies one field at a time to make changes as desired.

-#### Special Note
-NeDB persists in memory, so you may need to restart the app (provided it was running) after using the CLI scripts.

 # Running
 Launch the server: